-The St. John’s Endowment, which recently reached a record high of $231 million, ensures the Program endures in much the same way.
+The St. John’s Endowment, which consists of generous gifts that are invested for long-term growth, ensures the Program endures in much the same way.

 By providing a permanent stream of annual income, the endowment helps to preserve our more affordable price structure, so that students will always have the chance to pick apart Aristotle, examine Plato, and dissect Harvey.

 “Coming from a middle-class family in a poor country means compromising.
 I always thought my education would be included in that category because my parents simply do not have the means to afford tuition.